 *Editor’s note: This story originally published in October 2019.
-Since then, two of these amazing women have passed away but their wisdom lives on.
+Since then, three of these amazing women have passed away but their wisdom lives on.

 Nothing is the new black, and 60 can never (technically) be the new 40.
 But, how about instead we take a richer look at the actual reality of aging?
 Let’s expand perceptions instead of shoehorning this into that?
 That’s what Nora Hiatt did by organizing a conference “for women nudging 60 or over,” and even she was surprised by the resistance she found to acknowledgments of age.
 Nevertheless she persisted—without euphemisms and with clear eyes about what retirement age brings…weird elbow skin, freedom, and potential for greatness included.

 And that’s how Next Chapter: Reinventing Retirement, happening 8 a.m. to 4 p.m.
 October 17 at The Orchard School, was born.
 Indy Maven talked to the women connected to the event, who told us about the new chapters they’re writing, even after the time in life that society told them they were done.

 *Editor’s note: Since this story was originally published, Tamara Zahn passed away.
 She is greatly missed.

 Next Chapter role: Advisory group, presenter, sounding board for Nora Hiatt.

 Career identity: I have lived my life in 20-year chapters.
 Post-college development gypsy who lived in several cities focused on improving downtowns; mid-career founding president of Indianapolis Downtown, Inc., a nonprofit focused on developing, managing, and marketing Downtown Indy.
 This chapter: Supporting the upcoming generation of awesome women leaders.